rb58853/supabase-mcp-server/README.md

 - 🐍 Support methods and objects available in native Python SDK - ✅ (v0.3.6)
 - 🔍 Stronger SQL query validation (read vs write operations)
 - 📝 Automatic versioning of DDL queries(?)
 - 🪵 Tools / resources to more easily access database, edge functions logs (?)
 - 👨‍💻 Supabase CLI integration (?)
+- 📖 Radically improved knowledge and tools of api spec
+  - Resources to more easily access and check api spec
+  - Atomic url paths and ops (right now LLM trips more often then not)
+- Better support for local database management